 Many people come to Davis to experience the lively downtown, the university vibe, and…the chickens?
 That’s right, in Davis there’s actually an annual event that involves biking around the city to check out backyard chicken coops.
 The Tour de Cluck, now in its sixth year, was on Saturday, May 30 and gave Davis residents, as well as out-of-towners, the opportunity to learn more about sustainable agriculture, admire chicken coop design, and exchange tips for raising these backyard birds.
 More Chickens Take the Spotlight at the Tour de Cluck

-Last Thursday, May 14, bicyclists throughout the Sacramento region came together on the steps of the Capitol to celebrate Bike Month at the annual BikeFest.
-Biking intersects transportation, health, and the environment; as a result the event offered a variety of exhibits including biking and walking advocacy groups, public transit, and sustainable food and wellness services.
-More 2015 Capitol BikeFest Recap
+On Thursday, May 14, bicycle enthusiasts throughout the Sacramento region came together on the steps of the Capitol to celebrate Bike Month at the city’s annual BikeFest.
+Biking intersects transportation, health, and the environment, so BikeFest offered a variety of exhibits – some directly related to biking, and some not, including walking advocacy groups, public transit, and sustainable food and wellness services.